FranciscoDadone/AnchorSell/README.md

       - "&eLevel: %level%"
       - ""
   cantaccess: "&4You need direct contact with the anchor to use it."
-  onlyPlaceInFactionTerritory: true
-  notInFaction: "&4You can only place anchors in your faction"

 anchorbuy:
   title: "&5Buy Anchor Sell"